MyPerfectWords - Essay Writing Service

 1. Sensory Details

 The foundation of descriptive writing is engaging all five senses: sight, sound, smell, taste, and touch.
-This is what transforms flat, boring writing into something that makes readers feel like they're actually there, experiencing what you're describing.
+This transforms flat writing into something immersive.

 2. Figurative Language